World Social Marketing Conference 2025

 WELCOME FROM ISMA

-Prof. Jeff French, iSMA President, CEO of Strategic Social Marketing, Emeritus Professor at Kings College London, and Brighton University
+Prof. Jeff French, iSMA President, CEO of Strategic Social Marketing, University of Brighton

 KEYNOTE